-What household devices will 100W DIY Solar run
+What household devices will the 100W DIY Solar kit run

-A lot of questions we receive here are as to what you can charge and how far the energy will reach.
-I thought this would be worth a separate, more in-depth analysis.
+A lot of questions we receive here are as to what you can charge with the $200 solar self sufficiency DIY kit and how far the energy will reach.
+We thought this would be worth a separate, more in-depth analysis.

 What adjustments would living off a single 420Wh system require of your lifestyle?
 Worst energy culprits in my household are roughly in order of energy use: hot water tank for showers, stove/kettle, transportation, air heating, air cooling, fridge, dishwasher, washer/dryer, lighting.
 Living off 420wh a day requires replacing the culprits with lower-power parts (often intended for car, RV or marine use).
 At this point this project becomes very similar to the original inspiration for these projects - Robin Rhineharts How I gave up alternating current (Robin Rhinehart is the founder of Soylent).
 Replacing high-energy AC appliances with low-energy DC ones to stay within the 420Wh “budget”.